Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 Also, it will enable you to understand the code in the EngageUI toolkit.
 This will enable you to design and produce your own EngageUI app.

-1. Build and run the app.
+### Build and run the app.
 Through the dashboard, load EngageIDE.cpp.
 At this point, your screen should look like this:
 ![alt text](https://hex-map.khitchdee.net/ModalWX-source-loaded.png)
-2. EngageUI's interface with wxWidgets -- SessionManager.
+### EngageUI's interface with wxWidgets -- The SessionManager.
-   - App init
+   - wxWidgets App init
       Use the down arrow key to goto line WX APP & CLASS FUNCTION DEFINITIONS{...}.
       All lines in this color are "sub-Blocks".
       This line is a sub-block of line WX INTERFACING BOILERPLATE.